 Watching soccer in England is a truly enjoyable experience.
-I’ve done quite a lot of it myself, making it to more than 35 clubs and seeing about 50 games.
+I’ve done quite a lot of it myself, making it to 59 clubs and seeing 95 games.

 Along the way, I have learned a few things, which I would like to share here.
 If you’d like to know more and perhaps get my help in planning your English soccer adventures, get in touch with me about my English Soccer Guide consulting services.